jgrassler/talks/monasca-onboarding/src/main.md

 The Metrics API receives metrics data from metrics agents and exposes the metrics stored in the time series database (more on that later).

 It is also the interface for modifying the configuration database.

-Which is to say, if you want to define alarms or set alarm thresholds the Metrics API is what you talk to, either directly through a Monasca client or indirectly through the Monasca UI which also talks to the Metrics API.
+Which is to say, if you want to define alarms or set alarm thresholds, the Metrics API is what you talk to.
+This happens either directly through a Monasca client or indirectly through the Monasca UI which uses the Monasca client in its backend.

 For developers there are a couple of interesting things in the `monasca-api`
 repository: